Hi, you are logged in as , if you are not , please click here

 Knowledge of administrative data research datasets and SDC processes would be helpful but are not essential.
 This is an introductory course and prior knowledge of or experience using GUiE is not required.

-PLEASE NOTE THIS COURSE IS BEING TAUGHT OVER TWO MORNINGS (10:00-13:00) AND EQUATES TO ONE TEACHING DAY FOR PAYMENT PURPOSES.
+PLEASE NOTE THIS WORKSHOP IS TAKING PLACE OVER TWO MORNINGS (10:00-13:00) AND EQUATES TO ONE TEACHING DAY FOR PAYMENT PURPOSES.

 StartEndPlaces LeftCourse Fee